U.S. flag

 Suggestive Findings

-ANO5 muscle disease should be suspected in individuals with any of the following presentations:
+ANO5-related muscle disease should be suspected in probands with the following clinical, laboratory, electrophysiology, imaging, and histopathology findings and family history.

-• Asymmetric muscle weakness and atrophy, especially in thigh muscles
+• Asymmetric muscle weakness and atrophy, especially in the thigh muscles, with late adult onset (mean onset: age 35 years)

-• EMG shows myopathic changes with scattered necrotic fibers or may be normal in mildly affected individuals
+Electrophysiology findings.
+EMG shows myopathic changes or may be normal in mildly affected individuals.

-• CT and MRI show fatty degeneration of the gastrocnemius medialis muscle in most affected individuals with involvement of the soleus and posterior thigh muscles with disease progression (see Figure 2).
+Imaging findings.
+CT and MRI show fatty degeneration of the gastrocnemius medialis muscle in most affected individuals with involvement of the soleus and posterior thigh muscles with disease progression (see Figure 1).

-• Muscle biopsy shows scattered necrotic fibers or nonspecific myopathic or dystrophic findings
+Histopathology findings.
+Muscle biopsy shows scattered necrotic fibers or nonspecific myopathic or dystrophic findings.

 Establishing the Diagnosis

-The diagnosis of ANO5 muscle disease is established in a proband with biallelic pathogenic variants in ANO5 identified on molecular genetic testing (see Table 1).
+The diagnosis of ANO5-related muscle disease is established in a proband with suggestive findings and biallelic pathogenic (or likely pathogenic) variants in ANO5 identified by molecular genetic testing (see Table 1).

 Note: Single-gene testing (sequence analysis of ANO5, followed by gene-targeted deletion/duplication analysis) is rarely useful and typically NOT recommended.